uber/artist/README.md

 # Artist [![Build Status](https://travis-ci.org/uber/artist.svg?branch=master)](https://travis-ci.org/uber/artist)

-An artist creates views. **Artist** is a code generation tool that creates a base set of Android `View`s.
+As Android apps grow, providing common features and consistent functionality across Views becomes challenging.
+Typically, this results in copy-pasting features across views, monolithic classes, or complicated inheritance trees.
+Artist is a highly-extensible platform for creating and maintaining an app’s base set of Android views.

 ## Overview

-Artist is a Gradle plugin written in Kotlin that generates the code for a base set of Android `View`s.
-Artist-generated views are generated classes using a stencil and trait system.
-Each unique view type is declared with a single stencil, which in turn can declare multiple traits.
-The entire code gen infrastructure is written in Kotlin.
+Artist is a Gradle plugin written in Kotlin that generates a base set of Android `View`s.
+Artist-generated views are created using a stencil and trait system.
+Each view type is declared with a single stencil, which is comprised of  a set of  traits.
 All of this comes together to create an easily maintainable system of stencils and traits.

 *Stencils*: A 1:1 ratio of stencils to corresponding generated views.
 Each Stencil can declare a set of traits they exhibit, while also implementing custom code that’s specific to their view (e.g. RecyclerView’s APIs).

 *Traits*: Each trait can be declared by multiple stencils, and generate otherwise duplicate code across all views that exhibit them.
 Common examples include clicks, attach events, visibility changes, etc. They are a hook into the stencil’s code get process that are called during each stencil’s generation.

 ## Motivation

-Artist-generated views are an infrastructure of base `View` classes that power the UI layer of apps and libraries.
-Their core principles include:

 #### Common Façade